ChrisTheDBA/vagrant-dev-box/README.md

     host $ vagrant ssh
     Welcome to Ubuntu 12.04 LTS (GNU/Linux 3.2.0-23-generic-pae i686)
-    ...
-    vagrant@ohana-api-dev-box:~$

 `host $` refers to the command prompt on your computer's OS, as opposed to the prompt in the virtual machine.

-If you're on Windows, you can opt to access the virtual machine using an ssh client such as Putty, with the following parameters:
+If you're on Windows, you can opt to access the virtual machine using an ssh client such as Putty or Bitvise SSH, with the following parameters:

 ```
 Host: 127.0.0.1